papivot/cluster-api-aws/README.md

 -----
 ### Setup
-This guide will use an upto date Ubuntu 18.04 server to run a management cluster.
-The  management cluster can be run on any K8s cluster.
-For simplicity sake, we will be using a simple K8s cluster deployed using `kind` .
+This guide will use an upto date Ubuntu 18.04 server to run a management cluster (the  management cluster can be run on any K8s cluster (pivoting)).
+For simplicity sake, we will be using a simple K8s cluster, deployed using `kind`.
 Once the management cluster is setup, it can be used to install and manage workload clusters.

 #### Preparations